bioinfo-ucsd/BISB-Bootcamp-2022/move-to-san-diego.md

 - La Jolla Canyon Apartments
 - Westwood Apartment Homes
 - The Villas of Renaissance Apartment Homes
-- PLa Jolla Crossroads & 360 Luxury Apartments
+- La Jolla Crossroads & 360 Luxury Apartments

 While this is by no means a comprehensive list, it should give a good starting point.